Pristyn Care: Funding rounds

 As a healthcare delivery startup, Pristyn Care raised $4 million in the Series A round of funding from Sequoia Capital India in June 2019.

 In December 2019, the company raised $12 million (₹85 crore) in a Series B funding round again led by Sequoia Capital India, Hummingbird Ventures, Greenoaks Capital, and AngelList.

 In September 2020, Series C funding led by Hummingbird Ventures, Sequoia Capital, Greenoaks Capital, AngelList, Epiq Capital, and Redwood Trust raised ₹86.4 crores to further support the company's growth and vision.

 In April 2021, Pristyn Care got $53 million in the Series D funding round led by Tiger Global Management.
 This funding increased the company's valuation to more than $550 million.

 In the latest Series E funding round led by marquee investors, including Sequoia Capital, Tiger Global, Epiq Capital, Hummingbird Ventures, and Trifecta Capital, Pristyn Care raised $96 million.

-Marketing campaigns

-In September 2021, Pristyn Care onboarded Hrithik Roshan for their marketing campaign titled "Surgery Mein Care".
-The campaign was released directly on Disney+ Hotstar and Star Sports.
-The campaign was designed by advertising agency BBDO, and Indian film writer and director Siddharth Anand was involved in its production.

-Before this campaign, several other campaigns were also run by Pristyn Care starring Boman Irani, Dilip Joshi, Ravindra Jadeja, Chef Ranveer Brar, Anup Soni, Deepak Rathore, Sumeet Raghvan, and Vinay Pathak.

 Acquisition

-In June, 2022, Pristyn Care acquired the health-tech platform Lybrate.
-As part of the acquisition, 150 employees from Lybrate had joined Pristyn Care.
+In June 2022, Pristyn Care acquired the health-tech platform Lybrate.
+As part of the acquisition, 150 employees from Lybrate joined Pristyn Care.